bmoscon/cryptostore/README.md

 ### Running with other consumers

-Cryptostore can operate with other consumers of the exchange data (eg. if a trading engine wants to consume the updates).
+Cryptostore can operate with other consumers of the exchange data (eg. a trading engine consuming updates).

 For Redis
   - Disable the message removal in the Redis settings in `config.yaml`.
-The other consumer will need to be responsible for message removal (if so desired), and it must ensure it doesnt remove messages before cryptostore has had a chance to process them.
+The other consumer will need to be responsible for message removal (if so desired), and it must ensure messages are not removed before cryptostore has had a chance to process them.

 For Kafka
   - You need only supply a different consumer group id for the other consumers to ensure all consumers receive all messages.
-Kafka's configuration controls the removal of committed messages in a topic (typically by time or size)
+Kafka's configuration controls the removal of committed messages in a topic (typically by time or size).

 ### Planned features
 * [ ] Missing data detection and correction (for exchanges that support historical data, typically only trade data)
-* [ ] Support other caching engines.
-Currently uses Redis Streams.
-Will also support kafka (and maybe others) in near future
 * [ ] Storing data to InfluxDB
 * [ ] Storing data to MongoDB
 * [ ] Subscribing to Book Deltas